gvtools/gvtools/doc/source/developer_guide.rst

 Two repositories
 ..................

-TODO change repository
-Gvtools code can be found in GitHub: `<https://github.com/victorzinho/gvtools>`_.
+Gvtools code can be found in GitHub: `<https://github.com/gvtools/gvtools>`_.

-The gvSIG code base that we're using as reference can be found also in GitHub: `<https://github.com/victorzinho/gvtools-legacy>`_.
+The gvSIG code base that we're using as reference can be found also in GitHub: `<https://github.com/gvtools/gvtools-legacy>`_.
-This code base can be configured with *mvn eclipse:eclipse* so that it is possible to install all the projects in eclipse and navigate through the classes.
+This code base can be configured with *mvn eclipse:eclipse* so that it is possible to install **some** of the projects in eclipse and navigate through the classes.

 One of the aims we have is to be able to build gvtools with a single maven command.
-This is no longer possible, nor necessary, on the current gvSIG codebase so that's why we prefer to keep one repository with gvSIG codebase, just to clone and import in Eclipse.
+This is no longer possible, nor necessary, on the current gvSIG codebase so that's why we prefer to keep one repository with gvSIG codebase, just to clone and import in Eclipse, and another repository with a new structure that can be easily built.

 See `Migration methodology`_ for more information about why this is necessary and sufficient.